lshig/starter-kit/README.md

 # starter-kit

-Template for building a React app from scratch :new:
+Template for building a React app from scratch :new:.
+See [demo](https://lizshigetoshi.com/starter-kit/).

 ## Basics